Umbilical vein varix

 - underlying congenital cardiovascular anomaly

-An intra-abdominal UVV may be seen as a cyst like structure in the fetal upper abdomen with venous flow within on colour Doppler interrogation.
-The term umbilical varix is defined as being more than 9 mm or with a ratio of more than 50% between the dilated and a more distal normal intra-abdominal portion of the vein.
+Using antenatal ultrasound, an intra-abdominal UVV may be seen as a cyst-like structure in the fetal upper abdomen with venous flow within on color Doppler interrogation.
+The term umbilical varix is defined when the caliber is greater than 9 mm or with a ratio of more than 50% between the dilated and a more distal normal intra-abdominal portion of the vein.

 - development of hydrops fetalis: ~5% 12